 - Cost is more likely to be a barrier to accessing after-hours medical centres and filling prescriptions, for adults and children living in the most deprived areas, than for those living in the least deprived areas.

 Go to Improving the health of New Zealanders to find out what’s being done to improve access to primary health care.

-- The majority of children have visited a dental health care worker in the last year.
+- Most children have visited a dental health care worker in the past year.

-- Half of adults with natural teeth visited a dental health care worker in the last year, an increase on 2012/13.
+- Nearly half of adults with natural teeth visited a dental health care worker in the past year.

 Go to Improving the health of New Zealanders to find out what’s being done to improve oral health.